-If you continue to watch several episodes, especially in the evening, you will experience something known as the pre-sleep arousal.
+If you continue to watch several episodes, especially in the evening, you will experience something known as pre-sleep arousal.
 It is a mental stimulation that your mind undergoes while binging.
-It may cause you to feel insomniac, restless and exhausted.
+It may cause you to feel insomniac, restless, and exhausted.

 If you are one of the people who cancel plans to sit back and complete a season of popular sitcoms, then you need to stop.
-You are forging an anti-social behaviour.
-One should indeed be able to enjoy their own company, but there is a very thin line between relishing solitude and adapting unsocial attitude.
+You are forging anti-social behavior.
+One should indeed be able to enjoy their own company, but there is a very thin line between relishing solitude and adopting an unsocial attitude.

 Also, read about Dealing with Depression: Everything you need to know